-Njia Panda Primary School
+Nija Panda Primary School

 Tarangire Primary School

-In 2011, Tarangire Primary School became Grand Circle Foundation's newest partner in Tanzania.
+Grand Circle Foundation first partnered with Tarangire Primary School in 2011.
 Situated on the outskirts of the Tarangire National Park, the school serves 600 children from neighboring bomas, up from just 100 when it first opened in 1973.
 It came to the attention of the Foundation that Tarangire Primary School is woefully under-funded—the government provides just $3 per student annually, which doesn't come close to covering the basic costs of uniforms and workbooks.

 School in session:

-Year round, with breaks from June 1 through July 15, September 15 through September 30, and December 1 through December 30
+Year-round, with breaks from June 1 through July 15, September 15 through September 30, and December 1 through December 30

 Gifts to bring if you're visiting: